 For the most part, the tools and machinery used on a construction site are owned by a construction company or a contractor.
-The employees who are directed to use those tools usually aren’t aware if any modifications have been made which are outside of the guidelines and instructions given by the manufacturer.
+The employees who are directed to use those tools usually aren’t aware of any modifications that have been made which are outside of the guidelines and instructions are given by the manufacturer.

 On the day of the accident, the plaintiff was given a saw by his employer.
 According to the manufacturer, the saw was designed to be used on concrete, metal, and masonry.
 Despite warnings on the tool itself and in the user’s manual, his employer had chosen to attach a blade designed for wood cutting.
 He then instructed the plaintiff to cut lagging planks.